additiveinverse/placeguntohead/contents/articles/running-with-scissors.md

 and finally
 don't run with scissors

-They like to call it "common sense" but they are
+They like to call it "common sense"

-rules.
+but they are
+_Rules_.

 as an adult
-the running with scissors thing you probably still shouldnt do but I encourage you to test your adulthood take those scissors defy common sense spit in the eye of reason run down the hall or a flight of stairs make shrieking noises as you realize there is no one to stop you no one to reprimand you no ensueing punishment for your disregard and recklessness
+the running with scissors thing
+you probably still shouldn't do
+but I encourage you to test your adulthood
+take those scissors
+defy common sense
+spit in the eye of reason
+run down the hall
+or a flight of stairs
+make shrieking noises as you realize
+there is no one to stop you
+no one to reprimand you
+no ensueing punishment
+for your disregard
+and recklessness

 I dare you.
 It's liberating

-However
+However,
 in the event that you fall
-slice open an artery and bleed to death
+- slice open an artery and bleed to death
-Or
-have an untimely visit to the emergency room gouge out an eye
+- have an untimely visit to the emergency room
-Or
+- gouge out an eye
-wind up in jail for accidental manslaugher
+- wind up in jail for accidental manslaugher

-Don't say no one ever warned you and certainly dont' blame me.
+Don't say no one ever warned you
+and certainly
+dont' say I made you do it.